GWR and BR(WR) Models 8

 This unusual loco is an ex-Barry Railway

-and a reminder that not all Great Western locos looked the same!
+a reminder that not all Great Western locos looked the same!

 This is lovely.
 A bit of kit-modification

 here.
-No.3366 "Restormal" was constructed from a Nu-Cast "Bulldog"
+No.3366 "Restormal" was constructed from a Nu-Cast 'Bulldog'

 kit, but back-dated with a parallel boiler and a tender with open coal rails.